-- EDAW.
+- · EDAW.
 In December 2005, we acquired 100% of the capital stock of EDAW, Inc., a San Francisco-based global urban-development and planning firm.
-The consideration consisted of cash and our common stock. - Cansult Maunsell.
+The consideration consisted of cash and our common stock. - · Cansult Maunsell.
 In September 2006, we acquired 100% of the capital stock through a two-step merger of Cansult Limited, an Ontario, Canada-based consulting firm that operates predominantly in the Middle East.
 The consideration consisted of cash.

-In fiscal year 2007, we have consummated six mergers and acquisitions to date, including:
+In fiscal year 2007, we consummated five mergers and acquisitions, including:

-- HSMM.
+- · HSMM.
 In January 2007, we acquired 100% of the capital stock of Hayes, Seay, Mattern & Mattern, Inc., a Virginia-based engineering, architectural services for buildings, infrastructure development and environmental restoration firm.
-The consideration consisted of cash. - RETEC.
+The consideration consisted of cash. - · RETEC.
 In January 2007, we acquired 100% of the capital stock of Retec, Inc., a U.S.-based environmental management firm.
-The consideration consisted of cash. - STS.
-In March 2007, we acquired 100% of the capital stock of STS Consultants, Ltd., an Illinois-based geotechnical/soil engineering, transportation and environmental management firm.
 The consideration consisted of cash.